coleifer/peewee/docs/peewee/models.rst

    >>> Person._meta
    <peewee.Metadata object at 0x7f51a2f03790>

-The :py:class:`Metadata` class implements several methods which may be of use for retrieving model metadata (such as lists of fields, foreign key relationships, and more).
+The :class:`Metadata` class implements several methods which may be of use for retrieving model metadata (such as lists of fields, foreign key relationships, and more).